Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-05.md

 ---

-## Work Performed
+## Practical Work Completed

-During today's practical session, I completed the following activities:
+During the practical session, I worked on the following activities:

 - Created one-dimensional and two-dimensional NumPy arrays using different initialization methods.
 - Practiced array creation using `np.array()`, `np.zeros()`, `np.ones()`, and `np.arange()`.
 - Compared the execution speed of Python loops with NumPy vectorized operations.
 - Performed element-wise arithmetic operations on arrays.
-- Implemented indexing and slicing on one-dimensional and two-dimensional arrays.
+- Practiced indexing and slicing on one-dimensional and two-dimensional arrays.
 - Extracted feature matrices (`X`) and target labels (`y`) from sample datasets.
-- Applied Boolean indexing to filter data based on specific conditions.
+- Applied Boolean indexing to filter data based on different conditions.
 - Cleaned datasets using Boolean masks and `np.where()`.
 - Explored the difference between array Views and Copies using `.copy()`.
 - Applied broadcasting for arithmetic operations and feature standardization.